javaoffers/briefest/readme.md

 ```

 <p>
-    使用 left join , group by , limitPage
+    use left join , group by , limitPage
 </p>

 ```java